 The second quality assessment criteria (QA2) rates papers according to the forums where they were published.
-For this assessment we used COREto determine the rates for conferences and SJRfor journals.
-It considers “high” for papers published in conferences rated A or in journals rated Q1 and “medium” for papers published in conferences rated B or in journals rated Q2.
+For this assessment CORE was used to determine the rates for conferences and SJRfor journals.
+It considers “high” for papers published in conferences rated A or in journals rated Q1, and “medium” for papers published in conferences rated B or in journals rated Q2.
 It considers “lower” for papers published in conferences rated C or in journals rated Q3.
-For forums no have scoredconsiders “lower” too.
+Forums which have no scores are considered “lower” too.

 The third quality assessment criteria (QA3) rates papers according to their citations.
-Where, one paper is considered a “high” score for articles with more than five citations, a “medium” score for articles with less than five citations and “lower” score for articles without citations.
-We will use Google Scholar to verify number of citations.
+In which, one paper is considered a “high” score for articles with more than five citations, a “medium” score for articles with less than five citations and “lower” score for articles without citations.
+Google Scholar will be use to verify number of citations.

 However, the QA3 will be unfair to recent work for having fewer citations.
-For these cases, the fourth quality assessment criteria (QA4) analyze, articles from the last five years, which have potentially "high" relevance, have at least one citation and articles that have not been cited have potentially "medium" relevance.
-For a paper to be included in review, an article must obtain CQ1> = 1.5 and its criteria for bibliographic impact CQ2, CQ3 and QA4 must be “medium” or higher.
+For these cases, the fourth quality assessment criteria (QA4) analyzes articles from the last five years, which have potentially "high" relevance, have at least one citation and articles that have not been cited have potentially "medium" relevance.
+For a paper to be included in the review, an article must obtain CQ1> = 1.5 and its criteria for bibliographic impact CQ2, CQ3 and QA4 must be “medium” or higher.

 (A.2) Analyze Protocol, (A.3) Provide Feedback and (A.4) Review Protocol

 The objective of these activities is to evaluate and validate the SLR protocol.
 Thus, outcomes from phase (A) where evaluated by Reviewers during a session with two specialists.
 These specialists are experts in EBSE.
-For this reviewing session, we prepared a 30-minute presentation with the objective of the study, the process followed, and the outcomes.
-After presentation, we had session to discuss and collect reviewer comments based on the presentation and a checklist was provided to the Reviewers for feedback.
+For this reviewing session, it was prepared a 30-minute presentation with the objective of the study, the process followed, and the outcomes.
+After presentation, there was a session to discuss and collect reviewer comments based on the presentation and a checklist was provided to the Reviewers for feedback.
 This checklist was composed of 10 questions, each evaluated in a range 1 to 5, where 1 meant full disagreement and 5 meant full agreement with the statement.
 In general, the feedback received was very good, as the quality assessment results ranged from 75% (average 4) to 100% (average 5).

 Search Studies

 This subprocess is composed of four activities (see Figure 5).
-From these activities, three are assigned to the Researchers responsible for the study and one is assigned to the Reviewers.
-The Researchers are responsible for the activities(B.1)Perform Search in the Sources, (B.2)Analyze Search Results and(B.3)Apply Quality Assessment; and the Reviewersis responsible for the activity (B.4)Review Primary Studies.
+From these activities, three are assigned to the Researchers in charge of the study and one is assigned to the Reviewers.
+The Researchers are responsible for the activities(B.1)Perform Search in the Sources, (B.2)Analyze Search Results and(B.3)Apply Quality Assessment; and the Reviewers are responsible for the activity (B.4)Review Primary Studies.
 Each activity will be detailed in next sections.

 Figure 5.
 Subprocess (B) Search Studies